-Foam letters are a great tool to help preschoolers identify the letters of their names.
+Alphabet foam letters activities support beginning literacy skills for early learners.
 Letter match-ups and tracing are part of the fun in hands-on play with letters of the alphabet.

-It's an exciting time for kids when they learn to recognize the letters in their names.
-They'll soon find their letters all over town!
+It’s an exciting time for kids when they learn to recognize the letters in their names.
+They’ll start noticing their letters in many different places.

 Literacy Activities on Pinterest